dgroomes/stackoverflow-look-back/README.md

 data scraping and HTML generation.
 As such, this code is perfectly portable to other "evergreen" browsers because it just relies on standard web APIs instead of non-standard browser extension APIs (i.e. Manifest V2 and V3).

+### RPC

+A significant portion of a non-trivial web extension is often dedicated to *Message Passing* between the four components of an extension:
+1) a background script 2) a popup script 3) a content-script 4) the web page.
+Message passing is a fundamental and useful programming feature, but unfortunately in a web extension environment the complexity of the code for message passing is exacerbated by the number of components (the aforementioned four) and the sometimes stark differences in APIs between browsers (Chromium vs Firefox).
+It's desirable to encapsulate the complexity of message passing behind an easy-to-use API that takes a message, does all of the behind the scenes work, and then returns a response.
+This description looks like a *Remote Procedure Call* system.

+In this codebase, I've implemented a Remote Procedure Call (RPC) API.

+It could be extracted into it's own project.
+And honestly, it's not a great implementation, but I came to it out of necessity.

+One thing I'm omitting with the RPC implementation is an "absolute unique identifier" to associate with each message.
+Without this uniqueness, it's potentially possible to "cross beams" and, for example, have an RPC client process a message that was not intended for it.
+I think this is virtually impossible though because we are in a browser environment where we exercise almost complete control of the environment.
+By contrast, an RPC system in a distributed system spanning different networks would need to handle these cases.

 ## Instructions

 Follow these instructions to install the tool as a Chrome browser extension and use it: